grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ## Prerequisites

 You need to run Loki in Kubernetes as a set of microservices.
+You need to use the query-scheduler.

 We recommend using [Kubernetes Event-Driven Autoscaling (KEDA)](https://keda.sh/) to configure autoscaling based on Prometheus metrics.
 Refer to the [Deploying KEDA](https://keda.sh/docs/latest/deploy) section to learn more